 Listening Time — 27:39

-For female athletes, intense exercise and training can sometimes lead to a trio of distinct interrelated conditions known collectively as the Female Athlete Triad, which can have immediate and lasting effects if untreated.
+For female athletes, intense exercise and training can lead to a trio of related problems.
+Together they are known as the female athlete triad, and include:

 Download the podcast on iTunes or listen below:

-Dr Kelly Waicus, MD, CAQSM, is the primary team physician for volleyball, men's and women's swimming and diving, women's tennis, women's golf, women's lacrosse, men's lacrosse, men's and women's fencing, and cheerleading at the University of North Carolina.
-After completing a residency in pediatrics at Children's Hospital in Cincinnati, Ohio, she completed her sports medicine fellowship at UNC.
-She is board certified in pediatrics and has a certificate of added qualification in sports medicine.
+Kelly Waicus, MD, is the primary physician for several University of North Carolina sports teams.
+Kelly Waicus, MD, is the primary physician for several University of North Carolina sports teams.
+They include men's and women's swim and dive, lacrosse, fencing, and cheerleading and women's tennis, golf, and volleyball.
+She completed a pediatric residency at Children's Hospital in Cincinnati and a sports medicine fellowship at UNC.
+Dr. Waicus is board certified in pediatrics and has a certificate of qualification in sports medicine.

-Laura Stanley PT, DPT, SCS, is a physical therapist with Proaxis Therapy in North Carolina.
-Laura is an ABPTS Board Certified Sports Specialist, with specific clinical interests in the areas of adolescent sports medicine and post-operative knee and shoulder rehabilitation.
-As a former collegiate athlete, she has a passion for working with young athletes, promoting injury prevention, functional, sport-specific rehabilitation, and long-term health and well-being.
+Laura Stanley PT, DPT, is a board-certified clinical specialist in sports physical therapy.
+She practices at Proaxis Therapy in North Carolina and is a former college athlete.
+Laura's clinical interests include adolescent sports medicine and post-operative knee and shoulder rehab.
+She has a passion for working with young athletes.
+She focuses on injury prevention, functional and sport-specific rehab, and long-term health and well-being.